 Distance from Seattle: Cape Disappointment is at the furthest southwest point of the state of Washington, over three hours from Seattle.

-Features: The yurts at Cape Disappointment will not be a disappointment – they are some of the nicest in the state.
-Each is just a short walk to the beach and includes bunk beds, a futon and even a lamp!
+Features: The 14 yurts at Cape Disappointment will not be a disappointment – they are some of the nicest in the state.
+Each is just a short walk to the beach and includes bunk beds that sleep three, a full-size futon, small end table and even a lamp and heater!
+Outside you will find a picnic table, fire pit with grate and a deck that is ADA accessible.
+A RV pad with utility hook up is located nearby and available for an additional fee.

 Reservations: washington.goingtocamp.com/CapeDisappointmentStatePark?Map or 888-226-7688